-College reopening from June 2020 - a message from Kelvin Nash.
+College reopening update - a message from Kelvin Nash.

-I am sure you all have many questions and concerns regarding the proposed reopening of Kendal College from June, as recently announced by the Government.
+I am sure you will all have many questions regarding the reopening of Kendal College from June and for the new academic year in September.

-Further updates and announcements on college reopening will be made in due course.
+Further updates and announcements on further college reopening will be made in due course.

 Any comments or questions, please be in touch email@example.com.